Wintergreen Resort: History

-Development

 In 1969, a 10,000 acre tract of land known as The Big Survey, located in Virginia's Blue Ridge Mountains and home to a wide variety of forestry, timberland, and wildlife, was purchased by a group of investors.
 Within a few years, Cabot, Cabot & Forbes of Boston purchased The Big Survey, and the planning of the Wintergreen community began.
 The Sea Pines Company soon joined the group to plan and market the area and a new community.

-By 1975, the resort had a large ski area, consisting of eight slopes and three chairlifts, which opened with much fanfare and Virginia Governor Mills E. Godwin in attendance.
+By 1975, the resort had a large ski area, consisting of eight slopes and three chairlifts, which opened with Virginia Governor Mills E. Godwin attending.
 The resort's first restaurant, The Copper Mine, was open to the public only during the winter months.
 The original welcoming center, the Wintergreen Country Store, was later added to the National Register of Historic Places in 2005.
 In later years, additional ski runs were added in cleared areas to the west and east of the original development and resort village.

-Growth

 In 1976 Melba Investors, Inc., a wholly owned subsidiary of Bankers Trust of New York, acquired Wintergreen from Cabot, Cabot & Forbes, and Lewis F. Payne, Jr. founded Wintergreen Development, Inc. to operate the resort and serve as the developer and managing agent.

-Within a year, the resort could beckon summer vacationers and residents with the completion of the new Ellis Maples-designed Devils Knob golf course (June 1977) and the opening of the mountain tennis center (June 1978).
+Within a year, the resort received summer vacationers and residents with the completion of the Ellis Maples-designed Devils Knob golf course (June 1977) and the opening of the mountain tennis center (June 1978).
 In January 1978, Wintergreen hosted its first Winter Special Olympics.
-There was also an ongoing flora transplantation project, which began to save native plant species, and use them in the resort's landscaping.
+There was also an ongoing flora transplantation projectto save native plant species and incorporate them in the resort's landscaping.

-Soon after, The Mountain Inn and Conference Center was completed (December 1980), allowing the resort, now owned and managed by Wintergreen Partners, Inc., (being separate and apart from the Wintergreen Property Owners Association).
-WPI aggressively worked to host conferences and meetings, expanding the resort's initial target market.
+The Mountain Inn and Conference Center was completed in December 1980.
+At that time the resort was owned and managed by Wintergreen Partners, Inc., (being separate and apart from the Wintergreen Property Owners Association).
+WPI began hosting conferences and meetings, expanding the resort's initial target market.

 Present

-In 2012, Wintergreen Resort was bought for $16.5 million by James C. Justice II, the owner of The Greenbrier Resort in White Sulfur Springs, West Virginia.
+In 2012, Wintergreen Resort was purchased for $16.5 million by James C. Justice II, owner of The Greenbrier Resort in White Sulfur Springs, West Virginia.
 Following the acquisition, Justice began several construction projects valued at a total of $12 million, including restaurant upgrades, a multimillion-dollar water tank and new snow guns to facilitate the resort's 100% snowmaking coverage, as well as improvements to existing recreational facilities.

-Three years later, in February 2015, the property was sold yet again, this time to EPR Properties of Missouri, a REIT.
-This time, however, financial details were not disclosed to the public.
-As part of the sale, the resort was renamed "Wintergreen Pacific LLC." (though continued to do business as Wintergreen Resort) and would be operated by Pacific Group Resorts, Inc., under a long-term lease.
+Three years later, in February 2015, the property was sold to EPR Properties of Missouri, a REIT, without public disclosure of financial terms.
+As part of the sale, the resort was renamed "Wintergreen Pacific LLC," continued to do business as Wintergreen Resort and was operated by Pacific Group Resorts, Inc., under a long-term lease.
 Pacific Group Resorts, Inc. obtained ownership in 2021.